-The Bank classifies all of its financial assets based on the business model for managing the assets and the asset's contractual terms, measured at either:
+The Group classifies all of its financial assets based on the business model for managing the assets and the asset's contractual terms, measured at either:

 - Amortised cost.

 - Fair value through other comprehensive income (FVOCI).

-- FVPL
+- Fair Value through Profit or Loss (FVPL).

-The Bank may designate financial instruments at FVPL, if so doing eliminates or significantly reduces measurement or recognition inconsistencies, as explained in note 4.9.9.
+The Group may designate financial instruments at FVPL, if so doing eliminates or significantly reduces measurement or recognition inconsistencies, as explained in note 4.9.9.